 To this we can add a more pragmatic aspect very well managed by Google’s voice recognition.
 One of the strengths of its wake-up word is its uniformity.
-Whatever the languages, “ok” and “Google” are said in the same way.
-This is very practical for several reasons: only one wake-up word is applied to all markets covered by Google!
+Whatever the languages, everybody says “ok” and “Google” in the same way.
+This is very practical for several reasons, but the main one is that only one wake-up word applies to all markets covered by Google!
 It seems harmless like that, yet it is very complicated to translate a Hot Word while maintaining consistency and efficiency.
 Speaking of efficiency, let’s continue on the third point!

 Effectiveness at its best

 To finish with these praises, Google has found a combination of words that is technically very effective in terms of voice recognition.
 Indeed, when imagining and developing a Wake Word it is very important to be aware of false positives.
 False positives are unexpected errors that send positive answers when in reality they are negative.
-Indeed, the phonemes, the smallest elements composing an audio frequency (translating sound), are very close in the latter case, following a mispronunciation, the system can be activated and record the conversation without the users’ knowledge.
+Indeed, the phonemes are the smallest elements composing an audio frequency (translating sound).
+If a false positive occurs, it may be because phonemes are very close, following a mispronunciation for instance.
+From then on, the system can be activated and record the conversation without the users’ knowledge.